3LucasZ/Water360/README.md

 ## Welcome!

-Water360 is a desktop application available for Mac and Windows computers to connect to the Under360 server.
-It allows you to easily remote control an Insta360 camera.
+Water360 is a desktop application available for Mac and Windows to connect to the Under360 server.
+It enables the remote control of the Insta360 camera.

-## Getting Started
+## Usage

-1. Install the app on your computer.
+1. Find the latest release [here](https://github.com/3LucasZ/Water360/releases).
+Install the app on your computer.
 2. Update the IP address of your controller on the user settings page.
-3. Install the adb tool on your computer.
+3. Install adb.

-4. Enjoy!
+## Developing

-## Build
+### Build

 1. Build app from source for your platform: npm run build
 2. Build app for other platforms (TBD)